To conserve and advance our natural and cultural heritage for future generations

 To be leaders in Conservation and Heritage

-National Trust of Australia (Queensland) is a not-for-profit charity and member-based organisation, committed to conserving Queensland’s natural and cultural heritage, special places and collections within our care, as well as the protection of native wildlife, habitats and threatened species throughout Queensland.
+The National Trust of Australia (Queensland) is an environmental and heritage not-for-profit charity and member-based organisation dedicated to preserving Queensland's natural and cultural heritage, as well as protecting native wildlife, habitats, and threatened species throughout the state.

-Today, we have over 18,500 members and a portfolio of 16 unique properties across Queensland from the Currumbin Wildlife Sanctuary in the south-east to Cooktown Museum in the far north.
-Our State headquarters is located at Currumbin Wildlife Sanctuary.
+Founded in 1963 as a member-based charity, we have evolved into a public company limited by guarantee, registered as an independent charity, and no longer dependent on State and Federal governments for support.
+Currently, we boast over 24,000 members and manage a portfolio of 15 unique properties across Queensland, ranging from the iconic Currumbin Wildlife Sanctuary in the southeast to Cooktown Museum in the far north.
+Our State headquarters is situated at Currumbin Wildlife Sanctuary.

-On 1 July 2014, the statutory body National Trust of Queensland became the National Trust of Australia (Queensland) Limited, a public company limited by guarantee.
+On 1 July 2014, the statutory body known as the National Trust of Queensland underwent a transformation and became the National Trust of Australia (Queensland) Limited, adopting a new corporate identity as a public company limited by guarantee.
+NTAQ is a company, registered charity with ACNC and independent of government.

-Amendments of the Constitution as outlined in the Notice of Meeting of 28 November 2017 were unanimously approved by Special Resolution by a majority of Governing Members present at the Annual General Meeting of 28 November 2017:
+Amendments to the Constitution as outlined in the Notice of Meeting of 11 November 2022 dealing with membership and voting rights, prescribed properties and other general miscellaneous updates were approved by Special Resolutions by a special majority of Members present at the Annual General Meeting of 10 December 2022.

 Our current directors are: